ProfessionalJayLi/Data-Structures-Complexity-and-Algorithms/note02.md

   - set(data): Noah's Ark as a function but instead of 2 of each it only brings 1.

-  - Dictionary: basically a handicapped class.
+  - Dictionary: basically a copy cat of class.
 Uses {} like set but better.
 "Initializes" using :.
 It copies attributes by calling it keys, that's more inspiration than what I did for this note.

-  -dict(data):
+  - dict(data): turns other data types into dictionaries